 Wearing seatbelts at all times

 Most flyers know that turbulence is common, and sometimes it can get pretty violent, which is why the pilot always tell you to buckle up when you’re in your seat.
-But things happen on the ground too: In 2011, a giant Air France Airbus A380 clipped a much smaller Delta regional jet and spun it nearly 90 degrees.
+But things happen on the ground, too: In 2011, a giant Air France Airbus A380 clipped a much smaller Delta regional jet and spun it nearly 90 degrees.
 Luckily nobody was hurt, but it’s one example of why you shouldn’t unbuckle until you’ve reached the gate.

 Putting your oxygen mask on first

 If a cabin suddenly loses pressure, oxygen masks will drop from above.
-It’s important to get it on your face because, according to the National Center for Biotechnology Information, loss of oxygen at high altitudes can quickly deteriorate body functions, and causing things like pain and hallucination.
+It’s important to get it on your face because, according to the National Center for Biotechnology Information, loss of oxygen at high altitudes can quickly deteriorate body functions, causing things like pain and hallucination.
 This is why you should help yourself before you assist others in putting on the mask: You’ll end up too loopy to help at all if you go too long with low oxygen.

 Why you shouldn’t inflate a life vest

 After three men attempted to hijack an Ethiopian Airlines plane in 1996, the Boeing 767 made a crash landing on water.
-Yet, one of the reason why many passengers died was not because of the impact, but due to them having inflated their life vests while inside the plane.
+Yet, one reason why many passengers died was not because of the impact, but due to them having inflated their life vests while inside the plane.
 As water rose inside the fuselage, the passengers were trapped by the vests.
 Today, flyers are advised not to inflate the vests until outside.

 Get the picture?
 Now that you understand their importance, we direct your attention to what we think are the best safety videos — so entertaining are they, most have gone viral on YouTube.